pennyfx/clarifai-reseller/README.md

-# Clarifai payable micro service example
+# 21.co payable proxy micro service example

 This is a working prototype that shows how to wrap an existing API and sell those services for micro payments.